vincehacks/BackboneJS/README.md

 #### Events
-- Events is a module that can be mixed into any object, giving the object the ability to bind and trigger custom named events.
+- Events is a module that can be mixed into any object, giving the object the ability to bind and trigger custom named events
-- Events can be registered on a view as illustrated here
 - All DOM events are supported.
-As you can see here, events can be bound to any HTML element of the view.
+Events can be bound to any HTML element of the view.
 Here we bind to specific CSS classes.
 - A view can also listen to model updates so that it can refresh its template accordingly.
 - This is achieved with the listenTo function, passing the model as a first